-56.93% of the Pool's \$39.42 billion in investments at June 30, 2021, mature in six months or less.
-Of the remainder, 36.28% have a maturity of more than one year.
-At June 30, 2021, the weighted average maturity in years for the Pool was 2.82.
+The Treasury Pool maintained the weighted average maturity range of 1.0 and 4.0 years.
+For purposes of computing weighted average maturity, the maturity date of variable-rate notes is the stated maturity.
+61.38% of the Pool's \$51.94 billion in investments at June 30, 2023, mature in six months or less.
+Of the remainder, 35.44% have a maturity of more than one year.
+At June 30, 2023, the weighted average maturity in years for the Pool was 1.86.

-Notes to the Financial Statements (Continued) For the Year Ended June 30, 2021
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2023

 The California Government Code and the Investment Policy allow the Treasury to purchase floating rate notes, that is, any instruments that have a coupon interest rate that is adjusted periodically due to changes in a base or benchmark rate.
 The Investment Policy limits the amount invested in floating rate notes to 10% of the Pool portfolio.
 The Investment Policy prohibits the purchase of inverse floating rate notes and hybrid or complex structured investments.
-At June 30, 2021, the Pool contained floating rate notes at fair value of \$5 million (0.01% of the Pool).
+At June 30, 2023, the Pool contained floating rate notes at fair value of \$5 million (0.01% of the Pool).
 The notes are tied to the six-month U.S. Treasury Bill and Bank of America prime rates.
 The fair value of variable securities is generally less susceptible to changes in value than fixed rate securities because the variable-rate coupon resets back to the market rate on a periodic basis.
-There were no variable rate notes in the SPI and Other Specific Investments.
+There were no variable notes in the SPI and Other Specific Investments.